 (Media release from Chieftains Museum/Major Ridge Home):

-For more information on the exhibition and other museum events, contact the museum at (706) 291-9494 or visit. www.chieftainsmuseum.org.
+For more information on the Seed Swap/Free Day and other upcoming events, contact the museum at (706) 291-9494 or visit the museum’s website at www.chieftainsmuseum.org.